luoqiming82/codecademy-Fotomatic/README.md

 # codecademy-Fotomatic
-## this is a codecamdemy off platform project - Fotomatic
+## this is a codecademy off platform project - Fotomatic